 There’s no silver lining to indescribable suffering that may disrupt the world order.
 But in 20 years of working in conflict zones, I’ve seen how chaos can crack open a culture.
 Who knows the lasting effects when, as a group, women are outperforming a legion of men who are their peers or outrank them.

 Ironically, even as they demonstrate greater capacity to deal with COVID-19, what many women possess above all is humility—a quality that informs all others.
 In contrast to the blustering hubris too often obvious in male leadership, humility makes possible the courage, the vision, the nimbleness, the relatability, and other time-honored female traits that enable good governance, especially in crises.
 So, in the face of a life-and-death pandemic demanding the best, why can’t a man be more like a woman?

-Former US ambassador to Austria Swanee Hunt founded the Women and Public Policy Program at the Harvard Kennedy School, where is she the Eleanor Roosevelt Lecturer.
-Her non-profit Inclusive Security has for 20 years advanced women’s leadership in the face of conflict.
+US ambassador to Austria from 1993–1997, Swanee Hunt founded the Women and Public Policy Program at the Harvard Kennedy School, where she is the Eleanor Roosevelt Lecturer.
+She is founder of Inclusive Security, which has for 20 years advanced women’s leadership in the face of conflict.